syhstudy/Bash2Com/README_add.md

 $$\\tilde{L}(x,y) \\approx L(x,y)+\\frac{\\epsilon }{2} \\left \\| \\partial _{x}L  \\right \\| _{q}$$

 Adversarial training becomes adding a special regularization term to the loss function, which is also proved by the method of enhancing the robustness of the model based on local linear regularization (Local Linear Regularization[<sup>3</sup>](#refer-id), Curvature Regularization[<sup>4</sup>](#refer-id)).

+Why use L1 regularization?

+The normalization method used in PGD is $L_2$ normalization.
+However, the solutions obtained by $L_2$ normalization are usually not sparse and do not guarantee to reduce the complexity of the model.
+To alleviate this problem, our proposed NP-GD takes the $L_1$ normalization method into account, which first performs $L_1$ normalization on the vectors and then applies $L_2$ normalization to the generated vectors.
+NP-GD has the advantage of first using $L_1$ normalization to reduce the effect of large values on the vectors, and then applying $L_2$ normalization to ensure that the resulting vectors have a consistent length and sum to 1.
+NP-GD can improve the stability of the normalization process while retaining the advantages of $L_1$ and $L_2$ normalization.

+The experimental results in this paper can verify the feasibility of NP-GD:

 III.
 References
 ==========================================